 In addition, the failure classifications for combined failures of CNS functions need to be addressed.
 The failure classifications for combined failures of the CNS systems identified in this report are listed in Table 3-3.

 Table 3-3 – CNS Combined Failure Classifications

-Note: Table to be Validated